armory/documentation/_spinnaker_install_admin_guides/install-on-k8s.md

 ## Next Steps

-Now that we have Spinnaker up and running, here are some of the next things we may want to do:
+Now that Spinnaker is running, here are potential next steps:

 * Configuration of certificates to secure our cluster (see [this section](#configuring-tls-certificates) for notes on this)
 * Configuration of Authentication/Authorization (see the [Open Source Spinnaker documentation](https://www.spinnaker.io/setup/security/))